jacketsj/codearchive/README.md

 * Numeric:
 	* Euclidean algorithm(s) - GCD, LCM, modular inverse
 	* Sieve of Eratosthenes - all prime numbers less than or equal to *n*
+* Strings:
+	* Matching - Tries and Knuth-Morris-Pratt

 ### Unsorted List of (Eventual) Planned Code: